Accessibility

 Accessible Seating

-Both our Judith O. Rubin and Peter Jay Sharp Theaters have wheelchair and scooter accessible locations where patrons can remain in their wheelchairs or transfer to theater seats.
+Both the Judith O. Rubin Theater (“The Judy”) and the Peter Jay Sharp Theater have accessible seating locations for patrons using wheelchairs, scooters, or other mobility devices.
+Patrons may choose to remain in their mobility device or transfer to a theater seat.

-• Wheelchair accessible seating may be purchased by phone, in person, and online.
-Open seating locations where a patron may choose to remain in their mobility device or take a provided removable seat are indicated with a wheelchair symbol.
+Accessible seating may be purchased by phone, in person, or online.
+Open locations, indicated with a wheelchair symbol, allow patrons to remain in their mobility device or use a provided removable seat.

 Accessible Restrooms